 There are so many aspects of our lives that need to be taken care of: health, financial, social, personal and business.

 Some days it can feel overwhelming trying to balance everything and still find enjoyment in your work.
 One of the aspects I’ve learned to successfully control is business finances, and that’s what I want to help you tackle today.

-In my nearly 6 years of being self-employed, I’ve found that improving your life means learning to build a business that serves you — NOT the other way around.
+One fact of being self-employed though, is that improving your life means learning to build a business that serves you — NOT the other way around.

 Here’s how to improve your life as a small biz owner by implementing one small change.

 Something as simple as a business expense tracker can be integrated into your daily workflow and have a huge impact.